VitPuskajler/Bazos_Adv_Scrape/readme.txt

 2) Car performance in kW
 3) Driven kM

 - App will load each webpage for aprox.
 12 seconds.
-I would suggest to download data locally ahead to speed up the program
+I would suggest downloading the data locally beforehand to speed up the program.
-- Logic behind searching driven km, kw, years isn't perfect because bazos is working with simple text and user can add as many similliar numbers as he wants
+- The logic behind searching driven kilometers (km), kilowatts (kW), and years isn't perfect because Bazoz uses plain text, and users can add as many similar numbers as they want.
-- If you want to search for bikes, just add logic in preexisting function in flask
+- If you want to search for bikes, just add logic to the pre-existing function in Flask